 Our residents' mean work commute time is only 28 minutes.
 Though 80 percent of Collin residents drive alone to work, public transportation use has more than doubled in the last eight decade.
 People here also work at home at a much higher rate than the state average.
 And to maintain reasonable get-around times, Collin County's vital road and highway projects continue to keep pace with our fast growth.

 Collin County recevied $1.5 billion from Highway 121 (Sam Rayburn Tollway) toll revenues to start new road expansion projects on Highway 121; this vital east-west project stretches 25.9 miles through Collin, Dallas and Denton counties.
 Meanwhile, Dallas North Tollway expansion continues to push northward along the western county line.
 Voters here also approved a $235.6 million transportation bond package in November 2007 to support street and highway improvements throughout the county.
 And our Road & Bridge workers have continued to pave more and more rural, county roads each year.

-The average tax value of a Collin County home today is $317, 599.
-With a five percent homestead exemption and a property tax rate decreases in 2008, 2010 and 2013 (we haven't raised our county tax rate in 21 years), our average homeowner paid about $526 in 2016 county property taxes.
+The average tax value of a Collin County home in 2020 is $374,202.
+With a five percent homestead exemption and eight county property tax rate decreases in the past decade, our average homeowner paid about $622 in 2020 county property taxes.
 These reasonable housing costs continue to attract new residents from all over the nation, and contribute to high occupancy rates.